IN THIS ARTICLE

 Code in the industry's most widely used programming languages.
 Test your knowledge through job-ready projects.
 Work 1:1 with an industry mentor.
 Land a job — or your money back.

-10 Steps To Land a Programming Job Without a Degree
+How to Land a Programming Job Without a Degree

-Here are ten steps that you can take to land a programming job if you don’t have a degree:
+Here are steps that you can take to land a programming job if you don’t have a degree:

 Learn the Fundamentals